andreaUNAM/cringecentral/live_slug_reaction.md

 Din cleared his throat and muttered, "Yeah," not bearing to look at Cobb anymore.
 His eyes searched the throne room for any distraction, and they fell on Fett, who looked like he was having a blast and raised his eyebrow when Din's head turned his way.
 Right.
 The other Mandalorian in the room.
 "In *public*?" he mouthed with a twitch of a smirk.
 The hot flush made its way from the back of his neck to Din's face.

 Not satisfied with his torture, Boba spoke up, loud and clear, "Well, time to get a room, Djarin."
 He let his words hang in the air as he stood up from his throne and stretched.
 Din wanted the rancor to break through the grating and pull him down into the sweet release of death.
 He did not dare to look at Cobb to see his reaction.
-"The kid is getting fussy, you need to get him to bed, and dinner will be ready soon," Boba finished innocently like his pause hadn't been planned and one of the cruelest acts in the daimyo's life.
+"The kid is getting fussy, you need to get him to bed, and dinner will be ready soon," Boba finished innocently like his pause hadn't been planned and one of the cruelest acts in the former bounty hunter's life.

 "I could eat!"
 Cobb sounded chirp as ever, but still Din refused to look at him.
 He made his way to the throne and picked up Grogu, who, indeed, was starting to yawn.
 He just wanted to shrink to the size of a mouse droid and scuttle away into the refuge of his private quarters, but what would Cobb think?
 The Marshal had come back to life, and two seconds later Din was running away from him.